allison-johnson/sinatra-practice-it/notes.md

 To do
+- Edit Question button on question show page

+- Add teacher_name attribute "Ms. Johnson" and use that for display purposes

-- Delete pages for questions and topics
+- Delete action for topics?
     * If a question was only associated with Topic X and then Topic X gets deleted, what should happen to the question?

 - Do validations get checked when you update an object?